fpereiro/teishi/README.md

 `teishi.e` is an error message function.
 It is very simple:

 1. It only accepts a single argument.
 That argument has to be a string or an array.
-2. If the console object exists (because we are on a good browser or on node.js), it applies its input to `teishi.s` (only if the input is an array, otherwise it uses the input itself) and then prints it to the console.
+2. If the console object exists (because we are on a good browser or on node.js), it applies its input to `teishi.stringify` (only if the input is an array, otherwise it uses the input itself) and then prints it to the console.
 3. Always returns false.

 ## Installation